EArtiges/EArtiges.github.io/_posts/2021-03-17-jekyll-cheat-sheet.markdown

 ``
 I decided to add the snippet in the header of my website.
 To do this I pasted the .js files in a `js` folder as is custom, but it proves difficult to reference the root folder in Jekyll (using `src="/js/particles.js"` from the `/about` page for example returns `ERROR: "about/js/particles.js" does not exist`).
 So using this syntax: \{\{ "/js/particles.js" \| relative_url \}\} does the trick.
 It always points to `/js/particles.js` and allows the snippet to be included in the header no matter the URL in the website.
+Elements of explanation of why this works are given [here](https://jekyllrb.com/docs/liquid/filters/).

 [jekyll-docs]: https://jekyllrb.com/docs/home